MCxQC/Hello-World/README.md

 * Mix of processes and windows in one "event".

 ### Not supported
-* Combining devices, processes, and windows in one "event" is not supported (It can be done by manual coding in "MyEventsActions()").
+* Combining devices, processes, and windows in one "event".
+(It can be done by manual coding in "MyEventsActions()").
-* Active Window.
+* Monitoring active window.

 ### Examples, automatically :
 * Launching steam when a bluetooth controller is connected.